Cosmology dependency of halo masses and concentrations in hydrodynamic simulations: Acknowledgements

 \section{Acknowledgements}

 The \textit{Magneticum Pathfinder} simulations were partially performed at the Leibniz-Rechenzentrum with CPU time assigned to the Project `pr86re'.
 AR is supported by the EuroEXA project (grant no. 754337).
 KD acknowledges support by DAAD contract number 57396842.
 AR acknowledges support by MIUR-DAAD contract number 34843 ,,The Universe in a Box''.
 AS and PS are supported by the ERC-StG 'ClustersXCosmo' grant agreement 716762.
 AS is supported by the the FARE-MIUR grant 'ClustersXEuclid' R165SBKTMA and by INFN InDark Grant.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 We are especially grateful for the support by M. Petkova through the Computational Center for Particle and Astrophysics (C$^2$PAP).
 Information on the \textit{Magneticum Pathfinder} project is available at \url{http://www.magneticum.org}.
 We acknowledge the use of \cite{Bocquet2016} python package to produce the MCMC plots.
 We thank the referee for the useful comments, which we believe significantly improved the clarity of the manuscript.
+We also thanks Stefano Andreon for the useful feedback on this paper.